rmscrlos/web-Sprint-Challenge-User-Interface-and-Git/README.md

 3. What are the 4 areas of the box model?

+  - Margin, border, padding, content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+  - Cross axis

 5. Explain why git is valuable to a team of developers.

+  - Git allows to create your own version of an original project which you can work on without modify its original code.
+It also keeps everything organize.
+You can commit modifications of your work and go back to as you please.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.